hashgraph/hedera-transaction-tool/back-end/README.md

 - Delete the `node_modules` folder in the `frontend` or `backend` or both directories.
 Reinstall `node_modules` with `pnpm install`
 - Delete the `pgdata` folder found in the `backend` directory.
 Run `docker compose --build`
-- Verify you are connected to your local development backend to observe the deployed changes and not your staging backend :D
+- Verify you are connected to your local development backend to observe the deployed changes and not your staging backend